h-bails/whack-a-prawn/README.md

 - __'You Win' Modal__
     - Appears when 10 or more prawns are whacked.
-A sound effect plays and the button will reset the game.
+A sound effect plays and clicking the button will reset the game.

     ![Instructions modal box](./assets/images/win-modal.png)

 - __'You Lose' Modal__
     - Appears when 5 or more prawns are missed.
 A sound effect plays and the background image changes.
-The button will reset the game.
+Clicking the button will reset the game.

     ![Instructions modal box](./assets/images/lose-modal.png)